krbarounis/NTY-bestsellers-classification-project/README.md

 ## Intro

 This classification project aims to predict if a book will appear on any of the New York Times bestseller lists.
+I am an avid reader, and while the NYT bestseller lists are contested and, they are still considered to be a _____.

 ## Tech Stack